CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Reproducibility

-~ As discussed in ~\ref{sec:related}, contemporary UED methods can be characterized by their i) teacher type (random/fixed or, learned/adaptive) and ii) the use of replay.
+As discussed in Section~\ref{sec:related}, contemporary UED methods can be characterized by their i) teacher type (random/fixed or, learned/adaptive) and, ii) the use of replay.
 To clearly place CLUTR in the context of contemporary UEDs, we discuss another important aspect of curriculum learning algorithms: how the task manifold is learned.
-The random UED teachers do not learn a task manifold.
-Regret-based teachers such as PAIRED and REPAIRED learn an implicit (e.g., the hidden state of the teacher LSTM) task-manifold but it is not used explicitly.
-It is trained via RL based on regret estimates of the tasks they generate.
+The random-generator UEDs (e.g., DR, PLR) do not learn a task manifold.
+Regret-based adaptive-teachers, i.e., PAIRED and REPAIRED, learn an implicit (e.g., the hidden state of the teacher LSTM) task-manifold---from scratch---but it is not utilized explicitly.
+It is trained via RL, based on the regret estimates of the tasks they generate.
 Hence, these task-manifolds depend on the quality of the estimates, which in turn depends on the overall health of the multi-agent RL training.
 Furthermore, they do not take into account the actual task structures.
-In contrast, CLUTR introduces an explicit task-manifold modeled with VAE that presents a local neighborhood structure capturing the similarity of the tasks.
+In contrast, CLUTR introduces an explicit task-manifold modeled with VAE, that can represent a local neighborhood structure capturing the similarity of the tasks, subject to the parameter space being used.
 Hence, similar tasks (in terms of parameterization) would be placed nearby in the latent space.
-Intuitively this local neighborhood structure should facilitate the teacher to navigate the manifold.
+Intuitively this local neighborhood structure should facilitate the teacher to navigate the manifold effectively.
 The above discussion illustrates that CLUTR along with PAIRED and REPAIRED form a category of UEDs that generates tasks based on a learned task-manifold, orthogonal to the random generation-based methods, while CLUTR being the only one utilizing an unsupervised generative task manifold.
-Table~\ref{tab:ued_classification} summarizes the differences.
+Table~\ref{tab:ued_classification} summarizes the similarity and differences.